gferreira/xTools4/docs/_reference/measurement-scales-thresholds.md

 ----------------------
 {: .mt-4 }

-Based on its treshold value, a scale can be in one of three value ranges in relation to its reference value.
+Based on its threshold value, a scale can be in one of three value ranges in relation to its reference value.

 Each value range can be represented by a different color, allowing visual validation in tables with multiple scales and measurements.